 What is a Pizookie?

-Think a ‘pizza’ + a cookie combined into one delicious dessert.
-It’s basically a slightly undercooked deep dish chocolate chip cookie.
+Think of a ‘pizza’ + a cookie combined into one delicious dessert.
+It’s basically a slightly undercooked deep-dish chocolate chip cookie.

 Ingredients in a Pizookie:

 - Butter – Always use unsalted butter so you control the amount of salt used in the recipe.